napari/napari.github.io/applications/annotate_points.md

 ```

 ## Saving annotation keybinding
-Finally, we will bind a function to the `Command-s` (⌘+s) keypress combination (ctrl+s on Windows) to save the annotations to a file that is readable by deeplabcut.
+Finally, we will bind a function to the `Command-s` (⌘+s) keypress combination to save the annotations to a file that is readable by deeplabcut.
+Conveniently, napari will automatically convert ⌘+s to ctrl+s on Windwos.

 ```python
 @viewer.bind_key('Control-S')